Ask any lawyer, “How much does a divorce cost?” and the answer you will inevitably hear is: “It depends!”

 You are not going to get everything you want.
 That’s just not the way divorce (or life, for that matter) works.
 If your spouse has made a settlement proposal that is at least in the ballpark of where you are likely going to end up, consider it!

 I’m not saying that you should cave in to every crazy demand your spouse may have.
 You certainly don’t want to walk away with nothing while your spouse gets everything.
 But, settling a divorce requires compromise.
-Unfortunately, compromising with your soon-to-be-ex doesn’t always feel good.
+And that compromise probably isn’t going to feel good.
+It will, however, stop your financial bleeding.

 The worst thing you can do if you want to keep your divorce costs down is to dig your heels in “on principle.”
 True, sometimes principles matter.
 But, if you find yourself resisting every possible compromise “on principle,” you might want to take a deeper look at what is going on.
 Chances are, it is not the “principle,” but your emotions, that are getting in the way of resolving your divorce.